escherize/bengine/README.md

 There are 2 templates that you can use to customize how *posts* and your *index* page look.
 They're in `_tags/tags.cljs` and called `post-template` and `index-template` respectively, and can be edited like any other tag.

     Protip: don't remove those functions.

-### Origin story

-I really wanted to use Matthew Butterick's amazing [pollen](http://docs.racket-lang.org/pollen/) to build a blog for myself.
-But I found nesting x-expressions too difficult, and didn't want to learn how to make it "just work".
-Based on the advice of a friend, I decided to see how closely I could clone pollen's key ideas into a clojurescript-on-node based static site generator.

 ### Prequisites